Wireless Non-Invasive Advanced Control of Microprocessor Prostheses and Orthoses

 Department of Defense

-This work is supported by the Clinical Rehabilitative Medicine Research Program (CRMRP) and the US Army Medical Research and Materiel Command (USAMRMC) under Contract No. W81XWH-18-C-0111.
-The views, opinions and/or findings contained in this report are those of the author(s) and should not be construed as an official Department of the Army position, policy or decision unless so designated by other documentation.
+This material is based upon work supported by the Clinical Rehabilitative Medicine Research Program (CRMRP)/US Army Medical Research Materiel Command (USAMRMC) under Contract No. W81XWH-18-C-0111.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Clinical Rehabilitative Medicine Research Program, U.S. Army Medical Research Materiel Command, or U.S. Army Medical Research Acquisition Activity.

 Expected Completion Date: